 After the tape has dried to the seam, use the 6-inch drywall knife to apply a narrow band of drywall compound over the tape.
 This band of the compound should extend only 1 to 2 inches beyond the tape.
 Keep the compound low, working out any peaks and bubbles.
 Quickly scrape off any drywall compound that accidentally ends up beyond the seam.

 Excessive sanding will abrade the paper covering on the drywall.
-So, this initial sanding is only designed to remove any peaks or bumps that may have developed earlier and which were allowed to dry.
+This initial sanding is designed to remove any peaks or bumps that may have developed earlier and which were allowed to dry.
 Do not sand the entire seam.
 Sand only the problem area, and apply only light pressure.

-After the compound has dried, sand the seam.
+After the compound has dried, put on your breathing protection and sand the seam.
 The goal is not to bring the seam down flat; there will always be a slight ridge so that it can cover up the tape.
 Instead, aim for creating a smooth transition from the seam to the drywall on either side.

 Tips For Tapering Drywall